 Shetland is enjoying quite a spell in the political spotlight at the moment.
 Following the by-election for the Scottish Parliament seat we have two council by-elections coming up as well.
 The Lerwick South one was expected as a logical outcome of councillor Beatrice Wishart being elected as MSP.
-Shetland Central was a bit more of a surprise as councillor Mark Burgess, first elected in 2012, also announcing his resignation.
+Shetland Central was a bit more of a surprise as councillor Mark Burgess, first elected in 2012, also announced his resignation.
 Both by-elections will be held on the 7th of November, giving Ballot Box Scotland its first “two in one” situation to deal with.

 You probably don’t need as much of a background to Shetland as a whole this time round, so this part will be brief.
 These wards form part of the Shetland constituency at Holyrood, whilst at Westminster they are part of Orkney and Shetland.
 Both of these constituencies have been held by the Lib Dems since time immemorial.
 There are 7 wards overall in the council.

 Shetland Islands Council itself is overwhelmingly dominated by Independent councillors, though it’s not uncommon for individual councillors to hold party memberships.
 The only openly party political candidate elected in 2017 was an SNP councillor for the Shetland South ward, which was uncontested.
 There have been no changes to Shetland wards since STV was introduced in 2007, though consultation is underway on proposals for new boundaries as a result of the Islands Act.

 Taking a look first at Lerwick South, as you’d expect from the name the ward covers the southern portion of the Shetland capital, Lerwick.
 It also incorporates a stretch to the southwest of Lerwick, including Gulberwick.
 It normally elects 4 councillors, of which Wishart was elected second – though still on first preferences alone – in 2017.
 For this by-election the candidates are;

 - Gary Robinson (Ind)